 Distributions of net investment income.
 The Fund receives income generally in the form of dividends and interest on its investments.
+The Fund may also recognize ordinary income from other sources, including, but not limited to, certain gains on foreign currency-related transactions.
 This income, less expenses incurred in the operation of the Fund, constitutes the Fund's net investment income from which dividends may be paid to you.
 If you are a taxable investor, any income dividends (other than qualified dividends) the Fund pays are taxable to you at ordinary income tax rates.
 A portion of the income dividends paid to you may be qualified dividends eligible to be taxed at reduced rates.